thachp/eventdbx/README.md

 Follow the steps below to spin up EventDBX locally.
 The commands assume you installed the CLI globally; if you're contributing to the project, clone the repository and run them from the repo root instead.

+The CLI installs as `eventdbx` and also registers a shorter `dbx` alias.
+Every command below works with either name.

 1. **Install the CLI**

    ```bash